openforcefield/standards/docs/enhancement-proposals/off-ep-0005.md

 Resolving this incompatibility could be left to implementation, as it has been for years.
 This is not desirable as a general principle of maintaining specifications.

-This could be resolved by mandating that separaate force fields should be used for periodic and non-periodic systems.
+This could be resolved by mandating that separate force fields should be used for periodic and non-periodic systems.
 This would be a clunky user experience and should be avoided.

 ## Discussion